harry-reid94/ovpdevops-app/README.md

 - Database should be attached to web server instances somehow.
 What is best practice here?
 And how do DBs in different AZs communicate/share data?
 - Auto-scaling.
 - Refactor Prometheus Ansible script to utilize ansible modules more rather than just running shell commands.
+- Load balancer on top of Prometheus instances - currently each instance has a public IP, not necessary!
 - Another possible solution would be to create ECS cluster, and deploy the web server into containers within the ECS cluster.

 ## Appendix